Pipes36/QuestAPI/README.md

 # Extract, Transform, Load
-QuestAPI includes an automated ETL process built in.
+QuestAPI includes an automated ETL process built-in.
 It uses the Node.js Fs module as well as the Mongoose ODM to populate a Mongo database.

 1. #### Database Init (./db/connection.js)